Iran in the 1950s

 It was published for a total of 88 issues, most of which were destroyed in the period following the August 1953 coup.
 It's editor, Karimpur Shirazi, was burnt to death by the security forces in the autumn of 1953.

 Shūrish followed an uncompromisingly strident and radical line towards the opponents of Mossadegh, and supported the prime minister from a position of radical progressive nationalism.

-Tihrān-i muṣavvar - COMING SOON
+Tihrān-i muṣavvar - New